½teaspoonstevia glyceriteequals about ¼ cup of sugar; see notes below

-Place the blueberries, water, lemon juice, and stevia in a small saucepan and mix gently.
+Place the blueberries, water, lemon juice, and sweetener in a small saucepan and mix gently.
 Heat the mixture over low heat.

 Cook, stirring occasionally with a wooden spoon, until the blueberries are very soft and starting to burst.
-This should take 10-15 minutes, depending on the level of heat you use.
+This should take 10-15 minutes, depending on the heat level you use.

 Remove the saucepan from the heat.
 Allow the compote to slightly cool and thicken for about 2 minutes.
 Serve alone in dessert bowls or as a topping.